 If the first list doesn’t feel complete or - conversely - it feels too complex, repeat the process.

 This time choose other past pieces and look for where the overlaps are between the pieces.

 These are clues to your existing preferences.

 (You can also use this exercise if you feel like you need a change of direction from a recent body of work, but aren't sure what form it should take.)

 As you begin to explore these parameters in your work, don’t worry if you don’t stick to them to the letter.
 Just because we like doing something once, doesn’t mean we want to repeat it infinitely.
 Your list will likely go through further refinement over time.

-What about your body of work?
+What about creating your body of work?